 Soft tissue sarcomas

-Soft tissue sarcomas are a variety of tumors with similar behaviors that arise from connective tissues.9 Surgery is the treatment of choice for these, but because they are often invasive to surrounding tissues, wide surgical margins are needed to prevent regrowth.10 On the legs, paws, or tail, this may only be possible with amputation.
+Soft tissue sarcomas are tumors that arise from connective tissues.9 Surgery is the treatment of choice for these tumor types.
+However, they are often invasive to surrounding tissues, so wide surgical margins are needed to prevent regrowth.10

 For low-grade soft tissue sarcomas, surgical removal of the mass can be curative, and for higher-grade tumors, the survival time after amputation is approximately 12 months.9